SamuraiBarbi/jttw-ai/README.md

 pip3 install pyautogen --upgrade
 ```
 ## Test AutoGen
 Now that we have AutoGen in place we need to test to make sure it's working properly.
-We'll create a python script in our $HOME/LLM/jttw/autogen/ directory named autogen_litellm_test.py.
+We'll create a python script in our $HOME/LLM/jttw/autogen/ directory and name the file autogen_litellm_test.py.
 ```python
 from autogen import UserProxyAgent, ConversableAgent